valentino

 In one of our most recent posts, we wrote a thought we want to repurpose here.
 Indeed, a significant issue that requires additional investigation.
 In the ever-evolving landscape of fashion, where trends shift like sand dunes in the wind, algorithms emerge as a formidable force, reshaping the industry in unprecedented ways.

-Fashion designer: from skills to loudness
+Fashion designers: from skills to loudness

 But what are the consequences of algorithms?